top of page

 Peter Senge, PhD; MIT

-If you’ve tried traditional addiction treatment or 12-Step based programs for your addiction and you'd like to try another approach - or you're curious about options other than abstinence for a change, Harm Reduction RecoveryTM may be the right alternative.
+If you’ve tried traditional addiction treatment or 12-Step based programs for your addiction and you'd like to try another approach - or you're curious about options other than abstinence for a change, Harm Reduction Psychotherapy may be the right alternative.

-• Holistic Harm Reduction Recovery:
+• Holistic Harm Reduction Psychotherapy (HHRP):

 • Focuses on any positive change not just abstinence